Broncos find way again as Bills' OT woes continue in playoffs

-DENVER -- In a city that has seen more than its share of memorable playoff moments, add Saturday night's 33-30 overtime win over the Buffalo Bills to the best-of-the-best list.
+DENVER -- In a city that has seen more than its share of memorable playoff moments, add Saturday night's 33-30 overtime win over the Buffalo Bills to the best-of-the-best list, though it came at a huge cost.

-They needed an otherworldly interception from Ja'Quan McMillian in overtime, a clutch drive late in the fourth quarter that was capped by a 26-yard touchdown pass from Bo Nix to Marvin Mims Jr. and a 75-yard march in OT to advance.
+Before the injury, Denver needed an otherworldly interception from Ja'Quan McMillian in overtime, a clutch drive late in the fourth quarter that was capped by a 26-yard touchdown pass from Nix to Marvin Mims Jr. and a 75-yard march in OT to advance.

 A year ago, Broncos coach Sean Payton stood on the sideline in Highmark Stadium as the Buffalo Bills put the finishing touches on a 31-7 playoff win over the Broncos and told himself Denver needed to find a way to "have those kinds of games" at home.